AplosAnalytics/docs.aplosanalytics.com/docs/samples/r-functions.md

   - JSON web token
   - Analysis dataset filename (and path)
   - Configuration in JSON format
-  - Meta data in JSON format
+  - Meta data in JSON format (optional)
+  - Data cleaning rules in JSON format (optional)
+  - Post processing rules in JSON format (optional)
   - API URL (The URL for the API is available from the web interface under [Profile | API Configuration](./r-script.md#security-information))
   - Folder for results file
   - Unzip (True/False)